 - Take 1 tablespoon of the dough and place into each paper-lined 8 muffin case.
 Press with your hand to spread the dough to the bottom, prick with a fork to avoid it puffing.

-- Bake for 12-14 minutes or until it is lightly golden brown on top and golden brown from the sides and let it cool for 10 minutes before putting the filling inside.
+- Bake for 10 minutes or until it is lightly golden brown on top and on the sides and let it cool for 10 minutes before putting the filling inside.

 - When you remove the pan from the oven lower the heat to 325°F(165°C).